@ibnlanre/portal

 Verifies and unsigns a previously signed string using the corresponding secret key.

-: The signed string to unsign.secret: string
+- `signedValue: string`: The signed string to unsign.

-: The secret key used for signing.string | false
+- `secret: string`: The secret key used for signing.

-- The original string if the signature is valid, or false
+- **Returns**: `string | false` - The original string if the signature is valid, or `false` if tampering is detected or the secret is incorrect.

 const potentiallyTamperedValue = "user-session-data.asdfjklsemf...";